mkibabu/tutorials/Notes.md

 ## 4. Adding a Model

+This section adds a `Movie` model to the application.

 A model is the section of the framework that represents the data within the application, and the envinronment that goes towards persisting that data to storage.
 .NET utilizes the *Entity Framework (EF)* to define model classes.
 EF is an